quic/ai-engine-direct-helper/README.md

 Download prebuild binary package *QAI_AppBuilder-win_arm64-{QNN SDK version}-Release.zip* to get these files: https://github.com/quic/ai-engine-direct-helper/releases

 **libappbuilder.dll {libappbuilder.lib, LibAppBuilder.hpp}** –– C++ projects can use this lib to run models in HTP.
 **QAIAppSvc.exe** –– Due to HTP limitations, we can only load models smaller than 4GB in one process.
-This app is used to help us load the models in new processes(Multiple processes can be created) and inference to avoid HTP restrictions.
+This app is used to help us load the models in new processes(Multiple processes can be created) and inference to avoid HTP restrictions. [*Depress: the above limitation has been fixed.*]

 ### 2. Using the QAI AppBuilder Python binding extension to develop Python based AI application.
-Download Python extension *qai_appbuilder-{version}-cp311-cp311-win_arm64.whl* and install it with the command below: https://github.com/quic/ai-engine-direct-helper/releases
+Download Python extension *qai_appbuilder-{version}-cp312-cp312-win_arm64.whl* and install it with the command below: https://github.com/quic/ai-engine-direct-helper/releases

 ```
-pip install qai_appbuilder-2.24.0-cp311-cp311-win_arm64.whl
+pip install qai_appbuilder-{version}-cp312-cp312-win_arm64.whl
 ```

 ## User Guide